Michelfeit/markowitz_plotting_tool/README.md

 $$\sigma^2 = x^TCx$$

-Assuming we have historical price data and can therefore calculate mean and covariance of assets withing our porfolio as well as the protfolio werights, the afforementioned formualars provide allow us to get the eman and variance of a given portfolio allocation.
+Assuming we have historical price data and can therefore calculate mean and covariance of assets withing our porfolio as well as the protfolio weights, the afforementioned formualars provide allow us to get the eman and variance of a given portfolio allocation.

+Plotting differnent asset allocations we can see a trend emerge.
+Furthermore this method allows the distinction of optimal versus suboptimal portfolios.
+Crudly speaking, when we can find an asset allocation that promises a higher return for equal volatility or less volatility for equal returns we think of that allocation as more optimal.

-### Introduction of this project
+## Introduction of this project

+This project allows for visualizing the possible risk assotiated with the mean return of a set of assets by plotting random allocations of a given stock portfolio on a μ-σ-diagram following the work of Markowitz.
+Data is pulled form the yahoo finace API.
+For portfolios containing mroe than two assets, the plot is visualized as a scatter plot with random allociation.
+For two assets, the efficiency frontier is displayed as a line plot and calculated in closed form.

 # GIF
 ![](images/corr_coefficient.gif)